teambit/docs/docs/getting-started/04-set-up-workspace.md

 $ bbit init --harmony
 ```

-Bit creates the following files when initialized for a project:
+Bit creates the following files when initializing a new workspace:

 1. `workspace.jsonc` - The Workspace configuration file (mentioned above).
 2. `.bitmap` - An auto-generated mapping between tracked components in the workspace and their physical location on the file system.
    The file-structure of your workspace is entirely up to you.
-3. `.bit` (directory) - Your local scope, where Bit uses as an internal storage (see more about scopes.)
+3. `.bit` (directory) - Your local scope.
+Where your workspace's component release versions are stored.

 :::note
 Explore the ['getting-started-result'](https://github.com/teambit/getting-started-result) repository to see the workspace after all steps in this tutorial have been followed.